dalong0514/readnotes/20190106计算原文/2020112Clean-Architecture/2020112Clean-Architecture0000.md

 But one thing has changed: Back then, we didn’t know what the rules were.
 Consequently, we broke them, over and over again.
 Now, with half a century of experience behind us, we have a grasp of those rules.

-And it is those rules—those timeless, changeless, rules—that this book is all about.
+And it is those rules — those timeless, changeless, rules — that this book is all about.

 Register your copy of Clean Architecture on the InformIT site for convenient access to updates and/or corrections as they become available.
 To start the registration process, go to informit.com/register and log in or create an account.
 Enter the product ISBN (9780134494166) and click Submit.
 Look on the Registered Products tab for an Access Bonus Content link next to this product, and follow that link to access the bonus materials.